 This November, TalTrack – in collaboration with Winmark, PA Consulting and GE, took a deeper dive into the business world beyond stack ranking and annual appraisals.

 With the help of 20 HR Leaders and first-hand insights from GE’s own dynamic approach to workforce assessments, we identified five clear trends that businesses are following to move beyond the failures of stack ranking.

-There is a shift in language taking place within HR; anything that sounds remotely like an appraisal is to be frowned at; and all terminology must have a positive undertone.
+There is a shift in language taking place within HR; anything that sounds remotely like an appraisal or an annual review is to be frowned at; and all terminology must have a positive undertone.
 Gone are the days of telling employees that they’re a ‘low-meets’ or ‘at expectation’.
 Employee are now ‘heros’ and on paths of growth and self-development.

 Similarly, instead terming it ‘feedback’, organisations are learning to express their actions differently.
 One company acknowledged the conscious use of ‘insight’ in order to remove negative, backward looking connotations, and focus on the positives of learning from an experience.

 The consensus around the room was that transparency is key for adoption.
 Smart companies gain early employee buy-in through involving the workforce in changes.
 Engaging individuals and teams in key performance management decisions and process, encourages greater openness, more active support and accelerated uptake.